gigapixel/project-cylon-demo/README.md

-project-cylon-demo
+Project-Cylon Demo
 ==================

-This is a project to demo how to using project-cylon framework
+This is a project to demo how to using project-cylon framework.